hbc/NGS_Data_Analysis_Course/sessionIII/lessons/07_functional_analysis.md

 ## Functional class scoring tools
+Functional class scoring tools, such as [GSEA](http://software.broadinstitute.org/gsea/index.jsp), use the gene-level statistics from the differential expression results for pathway analysis.
+These gene-level statistics for all genes in a given pathway are used to generate a single pathway-level statistic.
+The statistical significance of the pathway statistic is determined either by only considering genes in the given pathway or by comparing genes in a given pathway to genes not in the pathway.

 ## Pathway topology tools
 Pathway topology-based methods utilize the number and type of interactions between gene product (our DE genes) and other gene products to identify pathways associated with the condition of interest.